 - A. Support Mariculture.
-As applicable, the coastal permitting authority Marin County shall support and encourage mariculture in the Coastal Zone for the purposes of producing food, enhancing and restoring fisheries stocks, and contributing to the economy of the state and Marin County, while providing for consistent with the protection of other priority uses, such as commercial fishing, coastal recreational such as clamming and boating, and the protection of marine biological resources coastal wildlife, water quality, and visual resources.
+As applicable, Marin County shall support and encourage mariculture in the Coastal Zone for the purposes of producing food, enhancing and restoring fisheries stocks, and contributing to the economy of the state and Marin County, consistent with the protection of other priority uses, such as commercial fishing, coastal recreation such as clamming and boating, and the protection of marine biological resources , water quality, and visual resources.
 Support provision of onshore facilities necessary to support mariculture operations in coastal waters. - B. Apply General Standards to Mariculture Operations.
-The coastal permitting authority (Coastal Commission and/or Marin County) shall apply the following standards and procedures to all mariculture operations: - Protection of eelgrass beds.
-The siting of oyster allotments, mariculture leases, and mariculture structures should shall avoid interference disturbance or damage to eelgrass beds in Tomales Bay, including in conformance with Section 30.10, Title 14, California Code of Regulations. - Operator access.
+Marin County shall apply the following standards and procedures to all mariculture operations: - 1.
+Protection of eelgrass beds.
+The siting of oyster allotments, mariculture leases, and mariculture structures shall avoid disturbance or damage to eelgrass beds, including in conformance with Section 30.10, Title 14, California Code of Regulations. - 2.
+Operator access.
 Public agencies should be encouraged to consider operator access to mariculture leaseholds. - 3.
 Shoreline access.
 Mariculture operations and onshore support facilities shall incorporate provisions for public access to and along the shoreline unless such access would interfere with mariculture and the impacts from access cannot be mitigated to less than significant levels.
 In evaluating coastal permits for mariculture, the County shall consider the location of existing accessways and potential conflicts between mariculture and public use of the shoreline. - 4.
 Boating access.
 The placement of structures within new or existing allotments and leases shall not interfere with public boating access at high tide to state lands within the leased areas.
 If boat passages are proposed, they shall be spaced at a minimum of one passage per 1/2 mile of shoreline.

 - 5. Onshore support facilities.
 Applicants for a coastal permit shall specify what access points and onshore support facilities (e.g., boat launch, loading dock, etc.) are required for the proposed mariculture operation, where such facilities will be located, and the timing of use.
 If private lands will be used for access or support facilities, the applicant shall submit a written statement from the property owner(s) agreeing to such use.
-If public lands will be used for access or support facilities, the applicant shall arrange submit a lease with from the appropriate public agency allowing such use, and specifying the type, location, and timing of use which is acceptable. - 6.
+If public lands will be used for access or support facilities, the applicant shall submit a written statement from the property owner(s) agreeing to such use.
+If public lands will be used for access or support facilities, the applicant shall submit a lease from the appropriate public agency allowing such use, and specifying the type, location, and timing of use which is acceptable. - 6.
 Visual impacts.
 Mariculture structures shall be sited and designed to minimize visual impacts, especially in areas which are highly visible from public roads, parks, or other public viewing areas.